 Frederick Returns Home, Marries, and Begins Raising A Family

 Frederick returned to Shenandoah County, Virginia.
-He married Elizabeth Golliday (1759-1794) of that county about 1782.
-In 1785, Frederick bought 243 acres of land in Rockingham County, Virginia.
-In 1788, he was reported to be in Capt.
-John Ruddell’s Company.
-In 1790 he was seen on the Rockingham County Tax List as Frederick Honnaken with 4 white souls, 1 dwelling and 1 other building.
+He married Elizabeth GOLLIDAY (1759-1794) of that county in about 1782.
+In 1785, Frederick bought 243 acres of land in Rockingham County, Virginia.13 In 1788, he was reported to be in Capt.
+John Ruddell’s Company.14 In 1790 he was seen on the Rockingham County Tax List as Frederick Honnaken with 4 white souls, 1 dwelling, and 1 other building.

 Frederick and Elizabeth had Magdalene, Polly, Jacob (1783), and John (1793) before Elizabeth died.
-These children were listed, in this order, in a deed executed by themselves with their father Frederick, 21 July 1812, when they were all residents of Monroe County, (West) Virginia.
-The deed conveyed their undivided interest in the estate of Jacob Golliday, Elizabeth’s father, to a William Baserman.
-This was recorded in Shenandoah County Deed Book T, pp. 383-386.
+These children were listed, in this order, in a deed executed by themselves with their father Frederick, on 21 July 1812, when they were all residents of Monroe County, (West) Virginia.
+The deed conveyed their undivided interest in the estate of Jacob GOLLIDAY, Elizabeth’s father, to William Baserman.15

-On 12 August 1795 at the age of 77 years Frederick’s father Hans Jacob executed his last will and testament.
-The original will is in a file drawer marked “Wills Etc. 1796-1814-1820” in Bundle 2 in Wythe Courthouse, per Rev. Al Elswick, Honaker Family Association Historian.
+On 12 August 1795 at the age of 77 years, Frederick’s father Hans Jacob executed his last will and testament.16 The original will is in a file drawer marked “Wills Etc. 1796-1814-1820” in Bundle 2 in Wythe Courthouse, per Rev. Al Elswick, Honaker Family Association Historian.
 Hans Jacob had moved to what is now Draper in Pulaski County in 1784.
-At the time that he lived there the area was part of the county of Wythe, formed in 1790 from part of old Montgomery County.
-The will was probated on 10 May 1796 narrowing the time of Hans Jacob’s death to between August 1795 and May 1796.
+At the time that he lived there, the area was part of the county of Wythe, formed in 1790 from part of old Montgomery County.
+The will was probated on 10 May 1796 narrowing the time of Hans Jacob’s death to between August 1795 and May 1796.17

-As Hans Jacob’s will was probated in May 1796 it is very likely that he was still living when Frederick remarried in September of 1795, a little over a month after Hans Jacob wrote is will.
+As Hans Jacob’s will was probated in May 1796 it is very likely that he was still living when Frederick remarried in September of 1795, a little over a month after Hans Jacob wrote his will.18

-Frederick Conickor and Isaac Wiseman went bond on 24 September 1795 in Shenandoah County on the marriage of Frederick Coniker and Rachel Wiseman, daughter of Isaac Wiseman of Rockingham County.
+Frederick Conickor and Isaac Wiseman entered into a bond on 24 September 1795 in Shenandoah County on the marriage of Frederick Coniker and Rachel Wiseman, daughter of Isaac Wiseman of Rockingham County.19

 From Rockingham County to Monroe County

-Following the marriage Frederick made plans to move his family from Rockingham County to what would become Monroe County in 1799.
-In 1798 he bought a farm from Edward Keenan near the Rehoboth Meeting House in the Sinks in Greenbrier County:
+Following the marriage, Frederick made plans to move his family from Rockingham County to what would become Monroe County in 1799.
+He bought a farm from Edward KEENAN and his wife Nancy near the Rehoboth Meeting House in the Sinks in Greenbrier County on 26 June 1798.
+KEENAN and his wife sold 243 acres of land conveyed from Patrick KEENAN and adjoining WISEMAN and SCARBROUGH for 5 shillings to Frederic HONIKER.
+Witnesses were William TENNIS, John JOHNSON, and John BLANTON.20

-As this transaction took place the year before the formation on Monroe County it was recorded in the Greenbrier County.
+As this transaction took place the year before the formation of Monroe County it was recorded in Greenbrier County.

-In 1799 “Frederick Honecor” was listed on the first list of personal property owners in Monroe County, the earliest known list of citizens of the newly formed county.
+In 1799 “Frederick Honecor” was listed on the first list of personal property owners in Monroe County, the earliest known list of citizens of the newly formed county.21

-In July 1800, Frederick received a land grant of 57 acres on Lick Run adjoining the land of Edward Keenan and Keenan’s father’s land.
-The location of the grant is seen (right) as being in Greenbrier.
+In July 1800, Frederick received a land grant of 57 acres on Lick Run adjoining the land of Edward KEENAN and KEENAN’s father’s land.
+The location of the grant is seen as being in Greenbrier.
 When the land was surveyed it was “lying and being in” that county.
-Frederick HONAKER now owned 300 acres in Monroe County.
+Frederick HONAKER now owned 300 acres in Monroe County.22

 Frederick HONAKER was on the Monroe Voters list in 1800.
-This was a list of qualified voters for the presidential election of 3 November 1800.
-It is of interest as the suffrage at that time was very much restricted and a voter was a person of some property and consequence.
+This was a list of qualified voters for the presidential election on 3 November 1800.
+It is of interest as suffrage at that time was very much restricted and a voter was a person of some property and consequence.23

-Frederick’s mother Maria GOETZ died about 1805 in Wythe County, Virginia.
+Frederick’s mother Maria GOETZ died about 1805 in Wythe County, Virginia.24

-By the time that the 1810 census was taken Frederick and his wife Rachel had seven children: Isaac M., Elizabeth B., Margaret P., Sarah, Anna, Letty and Rachel, my third great-grandmother.
-Exact order of birth is unknown as birthdates are not known for all of the children.
-A son Frederick Styrus was born following the census as no male under 10 is seen in the household in 1810.
+By the time the 1810 census was taken Frederick and his wife Rachel had seven children: Isaac M., Elizabeth B., Margaret P., Sarah, Anna, Letty, and Rachel, my third great-grandmother.
+The exact order of birth is unknown as birthdates are not known for all of the children.
+A son Frederick Styrus was born following the census as no male under 10 is seen in the household in 1810.25

 1810 U.S. Federal Census